MichaelCade/90DaysOfDevOps/Days/day54.md

 ## Kubernetes Application Deployment

-Now we finally get to actually deploying some applications into our clusters, some would say this is the reason Kubernetes exists, for Application delivery.
+Now we finally get to deploying some applications into our clusters, some would say this is the reason Kubernetes exists, for Application delivery.

 The idea here is that we can take our container images and now deploy these as pods into our Kubernetes cluster to take advantage of Kubernetes as a container orchestrator.